mltomlins0n/QANotes/PegaNotes (SSA).md

 Anything that can be diaplyed in a harness is visible in a mashup.

 Mashups consist of HTML code.
 The mashup itself is in wither an `iframe` or `div` tag, and represents a **Pega Gadget**.
 This is the view provided by the mashup.

 ___

+<a name="activity"></a>
+## Activities

+Activities automate processing and are much like scripts.

+Best practices are:

+* Keep activities short.
+Fewer than 25 steps.
+* Use alternative rule types, such as data transforms, whenever possible.
+* Limit hand-coded Java.
+Avoid Java steps in activities when standard methods are available.

+Each step in an activity must specify a **method** that describes the action the system takes.

+A **step page** is the page in memory on which the method is processed.
+For example, an activity called from a utility shape during case processing executes against the page assigned to the case type, *pyWorkPage*.

+By default, an activity executes within the context in which it is called.
+You can change the context by specifying a page in the **step page** field.
+If you do this, you must also reference that page in the **Pages and Classes** tab of the activity form.

+Entering `//` in the label field acts like a comment and skips execution for that step in the activity.

+Activites can call other activities in two ways:

+* **Call** - Pega runs the specified activity then returns control to the calling activity.

+* **Branch** Pega runs the specified activity but returns control to the **rule** that called the first activity.
+The original activity ends when the branched activity is complete.
+For example, if activity A branches to B, control returns to the rule that called A when B finishes.

+Activites can take parameters, which are stored on the **parameter** page on the clipboard, which is not visible in the clipboard tool.
+Use `param.<ParamName>` to reference a parameter.

+___